 As they pursue higher education and careers, women are increasingly the breadwinners.
 41% of mothers were sole or primary breadwinners, with an additional 23.2% on par with their spouses, according to the Center For American Progress.
-True, some of these statistics are due to the greater growth of single moms.
-According to Jean Chatzky, by 2028, women will control 75% of discretionary spending, and by 2030, 66% of America’s wealth.
+True, some of these statistics are due to the more significant growth of single moms.
+According to Jean Chatzky, by 2028, women will control 75% of discretionary spending, and by 2030, 66% of US wealth.

 Traditionally, couples blended their financial lives and assets and opened a joint account.
 However, changes in our family structure–later marriages, high divorce rates, second marriages, cohabitation, single motherhood/fatherhood, same-sex couples–may dictate the need for separate financial accounts.
-That said, there is still a tendency for couples to treat money as joint assets, with women closing their bank accounts, transferring their assets to be managed by one spouse, usually their husband.
+That said, couples still tend to treat money as joint assets, with women closing their bank accounts, transferring their assets to be managed by one spouse, usually the spouse.

 The Benefits Of Joint Accounts

-I recently wrote a letter to my teen daughter on becoming financially independent, and here is that post.
-It is never too early to talk to your children about money topics as their confidence matters.
+I recently wrote a letter to my teen daughter on becoming financially independent.
+It is never too early to talk to your children about money and investing as increased confidence matters.

 Women Have Distinct Financial Hurdles To Overcome

-Women need to have their financial accounts–bank, retirement, investments– and manage their own money with more confidence.
+Women need to have their financial accounts–bank, retirement, investments– and manage their own money more confidently.
+They are increasingly the breadwinners in their households but have many challenges to overcome.
 By being women, longstanding gender biases provided us with these obstacles to overcome:

 1. Gender Gaps Persist